crimeraaa/dst-shellbells/README.md

 ## tl;dr, just get to the point you nerd

-To use this mod, simply subscribe to it on the Steam Workshop (not yet uploaded) or download this whole folder and place it within your DST mods folder.
-Under `scripts/songs/My Songs/` (or any folder/subfolders of your choosing really, just make sure they begin at `scripts/songs/`) create a new LUA file with these something along these lines:
+To use this mod, simply subscribe to it on the Steam Workshop (not yet uploaded) or download it from here and place it within your DST mods folder.
+Under `scripts/songs/My Songs/` (or any folder/subfolders of your choosing really, just make sure they begin at `scripts/songs/`) create a new LUA file with something along these lines:

 ```LUA
 local data = {}